Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-27-networking-vpc/hands-on-349/hand-on-349.md

-# Lesson 349: Egress only Internet Gateway- Hands On
+# Lesson 349: Egress only Internet Gateway - Hands On

 ### Description
 An `EgressOnlyInternetGateway` is an IPv6-only Internet Gateway.